Guide

 General checkups, cosmetic work, implants, endodontics, periodontics, oral surgery, and emergencies do not all belong to the same decision bucket.
 Choosing well means matching the office or specialist to the actual problem.

-This is the difference between browsing and decision support.
+This is the difference between browsing and decision support: not who sounds nicest, but who is the right fit for the actual job.

 Questions worth asking when you shortlist